If you've paid attention to Donald Trump's speeches, you probably don't have to read his new book.

 "It puts a spotlight on that person at a time when they're not so much interested in wooing voters," Dallek said.
 "They're interested in shaping their identity.
 They're interested in explaining who they are, why people should support them and donate money to them, and get their biography out there."

 The campaign-trail book is another weapon in the arms race of media attention.
 Hillary Clinton's Hard Choices book tour got her a long line of TV interviews as she prepared to launch her campaign.
-And Ben Carson has been using his book tour for A More Perfect Union as an extension of his campaign, as NPR's Sam Sanders has reported.
+And Ben Carson has been using his book tour as an extension of his campaign, as NPR's Sam Sanders has reported.
 With the superPAC bus close behind the book tour bus, it's a great way for Carson to recruit more people to his cause.

 " 'Would you like a book signing?
 Would you like to volunteer for the campaign?'
 It makes perfect sense," says Candice Nelson, academic director of the Campaign Management Institute at American University.